Optimal transport for a novel event description at hadron colliders: Sliced Wasserstein distance

 The TOTAL algorithm accomplishes the task of pileup mitigation by taking the available properties of each particle as input features.
-These are the pseudo-rapidity and azimuthal angle $\eta$ and $\phi$, the transverse momentum and the energy, the impact parameters in the transverse plane and along the beam axis (zero-padded for neutral particles), the particle ID, the electric charge and the \textsc{PUPPI} weight.
-Since the output weights $\omega \in [0,1]$ are meant to be used to weight the four-momenta (${\pt, \eta, \phi, E}$) of the particles, we use such four features in the slicing process.
-That is, the probability measures used in the SWD have dimensionality $d=4$.
-We train our network on 300000 events with equal proportions of QCD, \ttbar and VBF, using 80\% and 20\% of the dataset for training and validation, respectively.
-We consider up to 9000 particles per event (including zero-padding) and gather the 20 nearest neighbors in the $\eta$--$\phi$ plane for each particle when building the graph.
-When calculating the loss function~\ref{eq:loss}, the SWD is computed taking 128 random projections per collision event and is determined independently for charged and neutral particles, with the sum of both contributions being minimized during the training.
+These are the four-vector (${\pt, \eta, \phi, E}$), the impact parameters in the transverse plane and along the beam axis, the particle ID, the electric charge, and the vertex identification for charged particles.
+The inputs are pre-processed so that the order of magnitude of all features is $1$.
+We use the output weights $\omega \in [0,1]$ to re-scale the four-vector of each particle in the slicing process.
+Per event, we consider the first 9000 particles (sorted by descending \pt and including zero-padding) and gather the 20 nearest neighbors in the $\eta$--$\phi$ plane for each particle when building the graph.
+The SWD in Eq.~\ref{eq:loss} is computed taking 128 random projections per collision event.
+Different choices of number of projections were tested and changes in the results were found to be negligible when using more projections.